pglet/pglet-python/README.md

-# Pglet - easily build interactive web apps in Python
+# Pglet - quickly build interactive web apps in Python

 [Pglet](https://pglet.io) is a rich User Interface (UI) framework to quickly build interactive web apps in Python without prior knowledge of web technologies like HTTP, HTML, CSS or JavaSscript.
 You build UI with [controls](https://pglet.io/docs/reference/controls) which use [Fluent UI React](https://developer.microsoft.com/en-us/fluentui#/controls/web) to ensure your programs look cool and professional.